EricSpencer00/connect-4/README.md

 - Contains 67,557 unique, legal 8-ply positions
 - Each position is labeled with the game-theoretic outcome (win, loss, or draw) with perfect play
 - Dataset distribution: 44,473 wins (65.83%), 16,635 losses (24.62%), 6,449 draws (9.55%)
+- This dataset allows the AI to play "perfect" Connect 4 in the "Solved Mode"

 ## Features